-1.1 Indicate which stormwater pollutant(s) of concern occur(s) in your municipality or institution.
-These data are available on the MS4 map viewer: http://s.uconn.edu/ctms4map.

-Nitrogen/ Phosphorus 🗌 Bacteria  Mercury 🗌 Other Pollutant of Concern 🖂

-1.2 Describe program status

-Discuss 1) the status of monitoring work completed, 2) a summary of the results and any notable findings, and 3) any changes to the Stormwater Management Plan based on monitoring results.

-Impervious cover and bacteria are listed as the pollutants of concern for Eagleville Brook.
-No pollutant is specified for the Roberts Brook impairment, although stormwater is listed as a suspected cause.
-Monitoring of outfalls to Eagleville and Roberts Brooks began in October 2017.
+ndicate which stormwater pollutant(s) of concern occur(s) in your municipality or institution.
+These data are available be MS4 map viewer: http://s.uconn.edu/ctms4map .
+Nitrogen/ Phosphorus 🗌 Bacteria 🗵 Mercury 🔲 Other Pollutant of Concern 🔀 1.2 D escribe program status cuss 1) the status of monitoring work completed, 2) a summary of the results and any notable findings, and 3) any changes to the remwater Management Plan based on monitoring results.
+Rob Rob coli fou poll indi wer pervious cover and bacteria are listed as the pollutants of concern for Eagleville Brook.
+No pollutant is specified for the perts Brook impairment, although stormwater is listed as a suspected cause.
+Monitoring of outfalls to Eagleville and perts Brooks began in October 2017.
 Samples were analyzed for E. coli and turbidity.
-Generally, concentrations of E. coli were low or non-detect for most samples, and turbidity was also low (<9 NTU) for all samples.
-Only one outfall was found to exceed monitoring criteria for E. coli (72,420 MPN/100 mL); this waterbody does not have bacteria listed as a pollutant of concern; however an outfall investigation of this catchment was performed.
-Two follow-up samples indicated E. coli counts <1, and no dry weather flow was observed at the site.
-No potential sources of contamination were identified in junction manholes for the catchment.
-The suspected cause of this one high E. coli count was pet waste washing into a catch basin in the catchment.
+Generally, concentrations of E. were low or non-detect for most samples, and turbidity was also low (<9 NTU) for all samples.
+Only one outfall was not to exceed monitoring criteria for E. coli (72,420 MPN/100 mL); this waterbody does not have bacteria listed as a lutant of concern; however an outfall investigation of this catchment was performed.
+Two follow-up samples icated E. coli counts <1, and no dry weather flow was observed at the site.
+No potential sources of contamination re identified in junction manholes for the catchment.
+The suspected cause of this one high E. coli count was pet waste shing into a catch basin in the catchment.